 Annual pruning, fertilizing, and mulching will help to keep your crab apple growing healthy, tall, and strong.
 Regular watering is a must during the first year of planting to help establish a strong root system.
-Once established, the tree is drought tolerant.
+Once established, the ornamental tree is drought tolerant.
 Not only are they visually pleasing to the eyes but they are also easy to grow!

 How Fast do Robinson Crabapple Trees Grow?

 This variety of crabapple is considered fast growing.
 The Robinson Crabapple growth rate is up to 1-2 feet per year.
 This deep pink flowering tree’s mature size is up to 15-25 feet tall and wide.
 This makes it an excellent shade tree once established.